kanna-akshay/100-DAYS-OF-RTL/README.md

 Day 1 :- Modeling Styles Of RTL in Verilog.

-Day 2 :- Basic Adders and Subtractors.
+Day 2 :- Basic Adders